How much is my Research Council funding award for?

 There is no limit to the number of periods of Maternity, Ordinary Paternity, Shared Parental Leave or Adoption Leave that can be taken during a studentship.

-The full RCUK Guidance on Maternity, Paternity and Adoption Leave and Pay can be found within the Grant Terms and Conditions.
+The full UKRI Guidance on Maternity, Paternity and Adoption Leave and Pay can be found within the Grant Terms and Conditions.

 Research Council funded students are entitled to 52 weeks of maternity leave, and may also be eligible to take a period of shared parental leave.
 The first 26 weeks are paid at the full stipend rate.
 The following 13 weeks are paid at a level commensurate with employee entitlements of statutory maternity pay.
 The final 13 weeks are unpaid leave.

-Payments will be made at 6 months at full stipend rate, following by 3 months at the reduced rate.
+Payments will be made at 6 months at full stipend rate, followed by 3 months at the reduced rate.

 Students are expected to return to study for a minimum of 12 consecutive weeks.
 If a student does not return to study for at least 12 weeks, the university will claim back the 26 weeks of full stipend.
 The student will not have to pay back any statutory maternity pay.